niplav/site/reports.md

-On the evenings first and second day specifically, my head felt like a swarm of busy tiny insects were performing a great amount of labour inside of it — something was clearly happening, and I had the impression that a lot of neural connections were being built.
+On the evenings first and second day specifically, my head felt like a swarm of busy tiny insects were performing a great amount of labour inside of it—something was clearly happening, and I had the impression that a lot of neural connections were being built.

 ### Whether It Was a Good Idea